ddmitov/twiga/README.md

 * **1.** Fast subsecond lexical search
 * **2.** Fast indexing of large number of texts
-* **3.** Index data based entirely in standard SQL tables
+* **3.** Index data stored entirely in standard SQL tables
 * **4.** Usability in a variety of SQL-driven systems

 ## Features

-- [x] Index data is stored only in ordinary SQL tables.
+- [x] Index data is stored only in standard SQL tables.

 - [x] Twiga is language-agnostic, different languages can coexist in a single index.

-- [x] The index and text locations are independent from one another, texts may live in a different system.
+- [x] Index and text locations are independent from one another, texts may live in a different system.

 ## Workflow

-- [x] Texts are split to words using a normalizer and a pre-tokenizer from the Tokenizers Python module.
+- Texts are split into words using a normalizer and a pre-tokenizer from the Tokenizers Python module.

-- [x] Words are hashed and their positions are saved in tables.
+- Words are hashed and their positions are saved in tables.

-- [x] Only the tables of the hashed words in the search request are contacted during search.
+- Only the relevant parts of the index are contacted during search.

-- [x] Words are represented by hash alias integers during search.

-- [x] Search is performed using DuckDB SQL.
+- Search is performed using DuckDB SQL.

 ## Word Definition